yrodro/in-60-seconds/PITCHME.md

 @snapend

 @snap[midpoint span-65]
+@quote[]
-@quote[](If some mathematical objects can be added and multiplied by scalars (i.e., numbers), and if the addition and product harmonize toghether nicely in the sense of following the (DP), then these objects are behaving **LINEARLY**)
+  If some mathematical objects can be added and multiplied by scalars (i.e., numbers), and if the addition and product harmonize toghether nicely in the sense of following the (DP), then these objects are behaving **LINEARLY**
 @snapend